-Level I Stipend: Level II Stipend: Level III Stipend: minimum of 7 points minimum of 14 points minimum of 20 points 2.6% of base pay 4.5% of base pay 6.0% of base pay
+Level Stipend: minimum of 7 points 2.6% of base pay Level II Stipend: minimum of 14 points 4.5% of base pay Level III Stipend: minimum of 20 points 6.0% of base pay

 The certifications and licenses listed below are general descriptions.
 Some certifications provided by trade groups may not meet minimum City standards and will not be counted as valid certification.
 Final determination of applicable licenses and certifications shall be made by the City Manager or his/her designee.